 Part of Our Homebrew Tips and Tricks Series.
 Check out the complete list – Homebrewing Tips, Tricks & Shortcuts!
 This is a Top Post!
 See: All Top Posts

 Why a Brew Day Box?

-Over the years I’ve homebrewed, I’ve utilized a number of storage/organization strategies.
+Over the years I’ve homebrewed, I’ve utilized a number of storage and organization strategies.
 Some could be defined less as strategies and more as “piles”.
 These strategies have ranged from, cardboard boxes, to big totes that I threw everything under the sun into to using smaller shoe box size containers and breaking everything out into categories.
-The shoe box size organization method has worked well and other than a few large totes for bigger items, it’s what I’m currently using.
+The shoe box size organization method has worked well and other than a few large totes for bigger items, it’s what I’ve settled on.
 At some point after going to that, I realized that when brew day rolled around, I had to collect items from a number of these containers.
-I usually forgot something and had to look around, multiple times per brew day trying to find whatever I lacked.
+I usually forgot something and had to look around, multiple times per brew day trying to find whatever I needed.
 That evolved into putting together a container just for brew days.
-I cleverly 🙂 call that my Brew Day Box.
+I cleverly 🙂 call that my “Brew Day Box”.
 This container houses nearly all the small odds and ends that I use when brewing.
 I’ve also tried to make sure those things don’t really need removed at other times.
 For example I use a refractometer regularly, not just on brew day, so… I bought another refractometer.
-It took a while to get there, but, for the most part things in my Brew Day Box stay there.
+Everything that’s in my Brew Day Box generally… stay in my Brew Day Box.
 This keeps everything in one place and I’m not wasting time trying to find stuff when I should be brewing.

 What’s in the Box?

 #1 – Five Stainless Steel Prep Cups.
 I use these for portioning hops and other boil additions.
 These are a great size and they nest to save space in the box.
 Search Amazon for “stainless steel sauce cups” to see what’s available.
 I would look for something in the 2.5 to 3 ounce range.